privacyguides/privacyguides.org/docs/browsers.en.md

 #### Recommended Configuration

-These options can be found in the *Privacy & Security* settings page ( ≡ → Settings → Privacy & Security).
+These options can be found in the *Privacy & Security* settings page ( :material-menu: → Settings → Privacy & Security).

 **Enhanced Tracking Protection (ETP):**